e-nikolov/thesis/notion/05-implementation.md

 fi
 ```
 Each host runs the same script that builds the arguments for the `secretsanta.py` demo of MPyC.
-Each party determines its own Party ID based on the index at which its hostname appears in the hosts.pssh file.
+Each party determines its own Party ID based on the index at which its hostname appears in the `hosts.pssh` file.

 ## Secrets
 The implementation expects that secrets are supplied as environment variables with the specific mechanism being left up to the user.
 We are currently keeping the secret values in the 1Password manager and use its \gls{cli} to populate the environment variables at runtime, e.g. via `op run -- make deploy`.

-## Summary

-We have designed an extensible setup for running experiments with various MPyC networking scenarios including combinations of cloud and physical machines (RaspberryPi).

-The test setup is currently using DigitalOcean as a cloud provider because they offer free credits to students but the setup can be adapted to other cloud providers.

-The cloud provisioning is defined declaratively using Terraform.
-The setup allows to define a set of machines across the regions supported by DigitalOcean (e.g. Amsterdam, New York City, etc) and add them to a shared Tailscale network.
-The machines run NixOS - a declarative and highly reproducible Linux distribution.
-Colmena can be used to declaratively update the software on the machines.
-The tools prsync  and pssh are used to run the MPyC demos in parallel on the deployed hosts.